-All new pupils are placed on the School's admission register at the beginning of the first day on which the School has agreed that the pupil will attend the School.
+All new pupils (regardless of their age) are placed on the School's admission register at the beginning of the first day on which the School has agreed that the pupil will attend the School.
 If a child fails to attend on the agreed date, staff must inform the Headmistress without delay.
 The Headmistress will consider notifying the local authority at the earliest opportunity.

-The School admission register, also known as the school roll, contains specific personal details of every pupil in the school along with the date of admission or re-admission to the School, information regarding parents and carers, and details of the school last attended.
+The School admission register, also known as the School roll, contains specific personal details of every pupil in the School along with the date of admission or re-admission to the School, information regarding parents and carers, and details of the school last attended.
 The School also has an attendance register which records pupil attendance.